CazacuRazvanAndrei/DJK/Lab-06-Jenkins/Git-Jenkins.md

 Once the code is pushed to GitHub, go back to Jenkins.

 Select your sample-pipeline project and click Build now in the main menu.
 Jenkins will start to build the pipeline.
-If everything goes well, you should see something like this: